Niyaz1101/OpenGL_Engine/README.md

 * Move in 3D space using WSAD keys and control camera in any axis using mouse.

 The Engine in this current state displays 10 cubes with textures applied to them.
 The player controlled camera emites a spotlight which demonstrates the mapping of texture and how it's "materials" react to the light.

+Images for the container textures can be foud in the issues tab under "images".